Wet end to 2017 and start of 2018 for Wide Bay and Burnett

 Bundaberg has seen 83% of its average rainfall for December.
 However, Hervey Bay, Maryborough, Monto and Town of 1770 are at-or-above their usual rainfall, with more on the way.

 A trough will stall over the coming days, increasing the risk of thunderstorms and the rain that goes along with it.
-Fed by tropical moisture and low pressure, severe thunderstorms bringing damaging winds, heavy rain and flash flooding to an already wet ground are a high risk.
+Fed by tropical moisture and low pressure, severe thunderstorms bringing heavy rain and flash flooding to an already wet ground are a high risk.

 Unfortunately for party-goers, New Years Eve will be a wet and potentially stormy affair for many places across Wide Bay and Burnett.
 The unstable conditions are likely to exist well into next week, with widespread falls of around 30-50mm expected by Wednesday.
 Some places may receive up to 150mm over the next seven days with heavy downpours during thunderstorms.